newrelic/newrelic-java-agent/instrumentation/opentelemetry-sdk-extension-autoconfigure-1.59.0/README.md

         enabled: true
 ```

+### OpenTelemetry SDK Property Precedence

+When the New Relic Java agent's OpenTelemetry instrumentation is enabled, properties set by the agent's `OpenTelemetrySDKCustomizer` (the OTLP exporter endpoint, OTLP headers, exporter selection for traces/logs/metrics, service name, etc.) take precedence over user-supplied values from environment variables (`OTEL_*`) and system properties (`-Dotel.*`).
+This guarantees that telemetry is routed to the APM entity being monitored.

+OpenTelemetry SDK properties that the New Relic agent does **not** set (for example `otel.java.metrics.cardinality.limit` / `OTEL_JAVA_METRICS_CARDINALITY_LIMIT`) are not affected and continue to honor user-supplied values via the OpenTelemetry SDK's normal precedence (system property > environment variable > properties supplier).

+When a user-supplied value is overridden by the agent, an INFO message is logged identifying the affected property and both values.

 ## OpenTelemetry Dimensional Metrics Signals

 The [OpenTelemetry Metrics API](https://opentelemetry.io/docs/specs/otel/metrics/api/) can be used to create dimensional metrics which will be exported by the OpenTelemetry SDK to New Relic over OTLP.
 The dimensional metrics will be decorated with the `entity.guid` of the APM entity being monitored by the New Relic Java agent.